harrylowkey/coders-tokyo-forum-backend/README.md

 ## What is the Coders.Tokyo forum?
 - This project is aim to make a playground for every members of Coders.Tokyo.
-- In there, you are a blogger.
-That you can
+- In there, you are a blogger, reviewer.
+That you can:
- - [ ] Write you own blog
+ - [ ] Write your own blog
  - [ ] Write the book, movie review
  - [ ] Share with others about the food you like through blog
  - [ ] Ask question, make discussion at there